MetroManSR/MetroWeb1/en/balkeon/grammar/words.md

 - To stress the correct vowel, you must always accentuate the second to last syllable of the first vowel.
 That's all.

 - To stress as an imperative, you can accentuate the last syllable of the first vowel

+## Compound Words

+- In Balkeon any word can be mixed to another.

+- Blending must be done by reading from right to left.

+- The only exception to this rule is the word `em`.
+Em never goes at the beginning, unless you want to indicate `some`.

+- When making a compound word take into account the [affixes](.././affixes).

+- Balkeon rejects triptongs when compounding roots.

+## Rules for affixes

+- [Affixes](.././affixes) can be 99% flexible, but have limitations.

+- Any affix can become a complete word unless:

+- If it ends in a vowel, the bridging wildcard `r` is added.

+- If there is already a root occupying the same sequence of letters (`-ut-` derogatory, `ut` customary) a `ch` is added at the beginning if it starts with a vowel or an `e` if it starts with a consonant (`chutideon` to be ugly/horrible).

 <button class="button-17" role="button" onclick="langRedirect('en')"><img src="https://img.icons8.com/?size=35&id=95094&format=png&color=000000"/></button>